 Graduate Teaching Associate Program

 Each year, the Department of Communication Studies invites applications for its Graduate Teaching Associate (GTA) Program.
 The COMM GTA Program provides participating COMM MA students with training and direct, supervised experience in teaching college-level public speaking.
-Some GTA appointments in Forensics may also be available.

 Table of Contents